 While watch time is the foundation, Instagram has pivoted its Reels algorithm toward private interaction.
 In 2026, DM shares (or "sends") have surpassed likes and comments as the most heavily weighted engagement signal on the platform.
 This shift reflects Instagram's strategy to prioritize interest-driven sharing over public vanity metrics.
 According to buffer.com, a high volume of sends tells the algorithm that the content is not just passively consumed but actively valuable to a specific community.

-Our team measured this shift across 1,500+ accounts and found that Reels with a high "sends-per-reach" ratio triggered secondary discovery waves in the Explore feed significantly faster than those with high like counts alone.
+Industry sources indicate that Reels with a high "sends-per-reach" ratio triggered secondary discovery waves in the Explore feed significantly faster than those with high like counts alone.
 This makes Instagram SEO & Sends Per Reach the primary framework for organic growth.
 To capitalize on this, creators are increasingly using "saveable" or "shareable" formats, such as quick-tip carousels or relatable POV clips that users feel compelled to forward to friends.
+This strategy is often complemented by learning How to Use Instagram Broadcast Channels for Creator-Led Community Building in 2026 to foster deeper loyalty.

 TikTok's FYP: The Interest Graph vs. Creator Authority